Midnight Lace-1960

 Day portrays Kit, an American heiress, newly married to British financier Tony (Rex Harrison), residing together in London.
 When she is terrorized by an odd voice in a London park one misty night, her panic is dismissed as rubbish, and pranksters having their way with her.

-When the threats return and escalate by way of telephone calls, Tony alerts the authorities who question whether Kit may be imagining things or creating a panic to gain the attention of her husband.
+When the threats return and escalate with telephone calls, Tony alerts the authorities who question whether Kit may be imagining things or creating a panic to gain attention from her husband.

 Tony, in turn, begins to ask the same questions.

-The plot rolls along at a quick pace with wonderful glossy production values and I never found myself tuning out or wondering when the film would end.
+The plot rolls along with wonderful glossy production values and I never found myself tuning out or wondering when the film would end.

 The drama heightens minute by minute turning into a whodunit while the film wisely never disqualifies the question of whether Kit could be staging the shenanigans herself.